marielle-lopez/e-shop/README.md

 - Made each product card a link to a corresponding product page via React Router DOM
 - Added foundational content to display in produce page component
 - Created cart and favourites pages, added links to such pages into navigation bar, and constructed context for cart
+- Created cart feature-related components and begun functionality

+Today, I was able to create a product page to display a selected user-selected product on the 'Products' page.
+It doesn't display all available audio formats for sale, nor does it allow for proper user interactivity, but the foundations are there!

+I've also added pages for favourited products and the user's shopping cart with corresponding buttons in the navigation bar.
+The 'Cart' page in particular displays information fetched from the Firestore database; via a function that grabs information in the 'cart' collection.
+The next step is to figure out how I want to properly store cart items in the Firestore database.
+This'll probably involve me having to sketch out a schema.

+The next big milestone to reach is a fully functional shopping cart feature.
+This would entail a user being able to add a specific audio format of a product to their cart, and allowing them to add a user-specified quantity.

 ### January 22, 2024